About us

 VLAF's Main Forum executive is made up of representatives from each member organisation:

-- Hugh de Kretser, Federation of Community Legal Centres, Chair
+- Liana Buchanan, Federation of Community Legal Centres

 - Joh Kirby, Victoria Law Foundation